nkabbara/nkabbara.github.io/docs/how-are-you.md

 layout: page
 title: "How Are You?"
 date: 2021-10-09
-version: 0.9.3
+version: 0.9.4
 categories: philosophy
 ---

 _This is purely subjective.
 It's not philosophy._

-When you think of yourself, you probably envision a You at the bullseye of a circle that's made up of different parts.
+When you think of yourself, you probably envision a _you_ at the bullseye of a circle that's made up of different parts.

-The most common representation of this view has a physical part with some health related activities that you must do.
+The most common representation of this view has a spiritual part that advices you to meditate and take long walks in nature.
+A physical part with some health related activities that you must do.
 Like exercise three times a week and eat healthy.
-A spiritual part that advices you to meditate and take long walks in nature.
 And several other parts with their corresponding tasks that are supposed to increase your potential and reinforce your purpose.

 This you-centric view is extremely common and variations of it are encouraged by popular books like [The 7 Habits of Highly Effective People](https://www.amazon.com/Habits-Highly-Effective-People-Powerful/dp/0743269519).

-But it has some potential problems.
+But this view has some potential problems.

-**First, it centers _you_ in the middle of it all.** As you workout and meditate and do the rest of the activities consistently over the years, it will increase the resolution of the _you_ in the center.
+**First, it centers _you_ in the middle of it all.** As you workout and meditate and do the rest of the activities consistently over years, it will increase the resolution of the _you_ in the center.
 You _become_ the fit, contemplative person.

 <img src="/assets/hey-you-in-the-middle.png" height="400" style="float: right;">